 The Yankees don’t even specifically prohibit alcohol, but I wouldn’t try bringing in a six-pack.
 Sealed bottles of water smaller than one liter are okay.
 If nothing else, bring a few bottles, since you will get thirsty.
 Fruits like apples and oranges must be sliced lest they be deemed weapons.

 There are also lots of Yankee Stadium food trucks close to the train station selling hot dogs, halal food and bottled water, and you can get peanuts and drinks at the Foodtown market on 161st.
 There are vendors in the path from the Metro-North station too.

 There you go baseball fans…the definitive guide to everything you need to know to make an educated decision on Yankee Stadium food.
 There’s plenty more info on this website by the way, especially about finding cheap Yankees tickets, choosing a seat on a budget, getting to the Stadium and bringing the kids.
-It’s what I do.
+Or you could just read this complete guide to Yankee Stadium.
+(It’s what I do!)

 (Note: this article contains affiliate links.
 If you use an affiliate link to make a purchase, Ballpark E-Guides earns a commission, at no extra cost to you.
 Thanks for your support!)

 Want to save money on baseball tickets, parking and everything else?

 If you go to baseball games, you’re going to spend money…on tickets, parking, food and souvenirs, not to mention hotels and travel expenses if you’re going on a baseball road trip.

 I’m here to help…check out my Fan Resources page, where I share some of my favorite recommendations for buying tickets, booking baseball parking and saving on travel expenses.

 Legal bit: My Fan Resources page contains affiliate links, so you can support this great website while making smart baseball decisions!